itech-media/classgroup/README.md

 ### The Overrides parameter

-ClassGroup accepts a second parameter referenced as an `overrides` object.
-It will replace the first parameter key values with matching overrides.
-The `overrides` parameter structure must correspond to that of the first parameter targetted key structures.
+ClassGroup accepts `n` number of subsequent parameters internally referenced as an `overrides` array of objects.
+These have exactly the same type as the first parameter explained above and they will replace the previous parameter key values with matching overrides.

+> The `overrides` parameter structure must correspond to that of the initial parameter targeted object key structures.

-This second parameter intention is to provide an interface to override key values in a component library where default values are already present.
+These subsequent parameters intention is to provide an interface to override key values when recycling styling objects (for instance, in a component library) where default values are already present.

 ```
-const classes = ClassGroup(
+const baseStyles = {
-  {
   identifier: {
     layout: 'class1 class2',
-      presentation: 'class3 class4',
+    presentation: 'bg-red',
   },
-  },
+};

-  {
+const styleOverrides = {
   identifier: {
-      presentation: 'class5',
+    presentation: 'bg-blue',
   },
-  }
-);
+};

+const classes = ClassGroup(baseStyles, styleOverrides);

+// Effectively overriding the classes from 'baseStyles.identifier.presentation',
-// Results in:
+// leaving 'baseStyles.identifier.layout' intact and resulting in:

 {
-  identifier: 'class1 class2 class5',
+  identifier: 'class1 class2 bg-blue',
 }
 ```
 ---